MeRKaLyuT/Usethisabilities.pro/README.md

 At the current stage, most of the business logic is located on the frontend side and is openly available in the codebase.

-Frontend logic: features/ directory
+**Frontend logic**: features/ directory

-Backend business logic: minimal at the moment, planned to be expanded in future iterations This decision allows faster iteration during the MVP phase.
+**Backend business logic**: minimal at the moment, planned to be expanded in future iterations

+This decision allows faster iteration during the MVP phase.

 ## System Goals & Scope